momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 This problem can be solved by the recursive resolver converting IPv4 addresses to IPv6 by adding the Pref64::/n prefix, which instructs the NAT64 to convert the IPv6 packets to IPv4 packets.
 With this implementation a recursive resolver can be operated even inside an IPv6-only network.

-# Conventions and Definitions

-{::boilerplate bcp14-tagged}

 # Solution with existing protocols
 This section provides an introduction to the IPv6-only resolver mechanism.
 We'll assume we have one or more IPv6/IPv4 translator boxes {{!NAT64=RFC6146}} connecting an IPv6 network to an IPv4 network.
 The NAT64 device provides translation service and bridges the two networks, allowing communication between IPv6-only hosts and IPv4-only hosts.
-The IPv6-only resolver proposed in this document performes the IPv4 to IPv6 sysnthesis in order for the resolver to communicate with IPv4 servers via NAT64.
+The IPv6-only resolver proposed in this document performes the IPv4 to IPv6 synthesis in order for the resolver to communicate with IPv4 servers via NAT64.
 By using NAT64, this IPv6-only recursive resolver can be considered dual stack in the sense of RFC 3901.

 ## Finding an Authoritative server with only IPv4 addresses

-Before the server sends queries it may sort the SLIST data structure described in {{?RFC1034}} and {{?RFC1035}} to use the servers with IPv6 addresses first and use servers with only an IPv4 address to be used later.
+Before the server sends queries it may sort the SLIST data structure described in {{?RFC1034}} to use the servers with IPv6 addresses first and use servers with only an IPv4 address to be used later.
-If the resolver only finds an A record for the authoritative server, the resolver may perform address synthesis to the IPv4 address.
+If the resolver only finds an A record for the authoritative server, the resolver should perform address synthesis to the IPv4 address of the authoritative server.
 It is not recommneded to synthesize IPv4 addresses of an authoritative server if the authoritative server also has an IPv6 address.

 ## Generation of the IPv6 Representations of IPv4 Addresses